TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 Manage your DbContexts the right way.

 The data access layer or infrastructure layer uses the DbContext (e.g. from a repository).
-Controlling the proper scope and transaction lifetime, however, is ideally the reponsibility of the orchestrating layer (e.g. from an application service).
+Controlling its scope and transaction lifetime, however, is ideally the reponsibility of the orchestrating layer (e.g. from an application service).
 This package adds that ability to Entity Framework Core 5.0.0 and up.

 The venerable Mehdi El Gueddari explains the benefits of this approach in his long and excellent [post](https://mehdi.me/ambient-dbcontext-in-ef6/).
-However, a truly good _implementation_ was lacking.
-Furthermore, such an implementation has the potential to handle many more good practices out-of-the-box.
+However, a truly good and up-to-date implementation was lacking.
+In fact, such an implementation has the potential to handle many more good practices out-of-the-box.

 ### Recommended Use